Sharp Mary Birch Hospital for Women & Newborns

 Neonatal Intensive Care Unit at Sharp Mary Birch

-If you're an expectant parent, we know that you wish for your baby to be healthy.
-But when complications arise, first-rate care is the next best thing.
 Sharp Mary Birch's Neonatal Intensive Care Unit (NICU) is known worldwide for excellent care, and is the largest unit of its kind in California.
-As a level III NICU, there's no better place for your baby to grow, heal and receive specialized, high-quality medical care.
+As a Level III NICU, there's no better place for your baby to receive specialized, high-quality medical care.

 A team approach to healing our littlest patients.

-Our caregivers are focused on the needs of the family, offering a NICU Navigator Program to guide you through this meaningful time.
+Our caregivers are focused on your family's care.
 This means assistance with feeding, private rooms where parents can take an active role in care and informational sessions so you know what your baby needs.

 A reputation you can count on.